 International ring size chart

-Every common ring size from US 3 to 13, side by side across five systems plus millimetre diameter and circumference.
-Values are derived from the US diameter standard and verified against ISO 8653.
+Common ring sizes from US 3 to 13 across five systems, plus diameter and circumference in millimetres.
+Values derive from the US diameter scale and are cross-checked against published ISO/JIS charts.

-US / CA UK / AU EU / ISO Japan CH / IT / ES Ø mm Circ mm Ø in
+US / CA UK / AU EU / ISO Japan CH / IT / ES Inner diameter, millimetres Circ mm Ø in

 3 44 4 4 14.07 44.2 0.554